threefoldfoundation/info_sdk/src/tfgrid_demo/moved_to_3botadmin/network.md

 This chatflow is used to deploy a network on the grid and to connect your solutions together.

-To access it, go to [TF Grid Demo Testnet 2.2](https://marketplace-testnet.grid.tf/) and select Network
+To access it, go to your hosted 3Bot Admin Panel, and select __Network__.

 ## Inputs